stuymedova/segmented-control-svelte/README.md

 # Segmented Control

 Segmented control is a set of two or more segments, each of which functions as a mutually exclusive button.
 It features a background, which can be animated with a sliding effect.
+It is often used to switch between different views.

 <img width="1153" alt="segmented-control-svelte" src="https://user-images.githubusercontent.com/53351370/150729107-af17b189-4b81-42ec-8fda-985699180c8e.png">